Bettor's Delight: Race record

 He won the O'Brien Awards for Three-Year-Old Colt Pacer of the Year and Horse of the Year, along with the Dan Patch Award for Three-Year-Old Pacing Colt of the Year.

 Stud record

 Bettor’s Delight commenced standing as a stud stallion at Blue Chip Farms in New York in 2002 before moving to Winbak Farm, Ontario in 2012.
 For 2013 and 2014 he stood in Pennsylvania, before returning to Ontario for the following year.
-Since 2007 he has also been a shuttle sire at Woodlands Stud, Auckland, New Zealand.
+From 2007 he was also a shuttle sire at Woodlands Stud, Auckland, New Zealand.

 Bettor's Delight was named sire of the decades for 2000–2019 in America and has been the leading sire in both New Zealand and Australia on multiple occasions.
 His service fee in New Zealand was raised to $25,000 to reduce demand.